NYU-Processor-Design/nyu-core/Documentation/02_Complex_Module_Functions/03_L1_Data_Cache.md

 The cache operates through a state machine with distinct states for handling various operations:
 - **IDLE**: Awaiting read or write requests.
 - **CHECK_TAG**: Checking if the requested address is in the cache (cache hit) or not (cache miss).
-- **WRITEBACK**: Writing back data to the L2 cache for dirty cache lines on a miss.
+- **WRITEBACK**: Writing back data to the RAM  for dirty cache lines on a miss.
-- **FILL**: Fetching data from the L2 cache to fill the cache line on a miss.
+- **FILL**: Fetching data from the RAM to fill the cache line on a miss.

 ### Cache Operations
 - **Read/Write**: Handles read and write operations, checking for cache hits or misses.
-- **Write-Back**: Writes back dirty data to L2 cache on misses.
+- **Write-Back**: Writes back dirty data to RAM cache on misses.
-- **Cache Fill**: Loads data from L2 cache on misses.
+- **Cache Fill**: Loads data from RAM cache on misses.

 ### LRU Algorithm
 - Implements an LRU algorithm for cache line replacement.